gitmarek/libbitcoinrpc/README.md

     make

 to compile a dynamically linked library and put it in `.lib/`.
-It should also produce the executable `bin/bitcoinprc_test`.

 If you want to clean the directory of compiled files and start from scratch,
 use:

     make clean

-You can also perform some testing with bitcoin daemon in regtest mode:
+You can also build and perform some testing with bitcoin daemon in regtest
+mode:

     make test

-this assumes that you have `bitcoind` and `bitcoin-cli` executables installed on your system.
+This assumes that you have `bitcoind` and `bitcoin-cli` executables installed on your system.